yugabyte/yugabyte-db/docs/content/stable/explore/ysql-language-features/advanced-features/views.md

 ## Using Updatable Views

-Some of YSQL views are updatable.
-The defining query of such views (1) must have only one entry (either a table or another updatable view) in its `FROM` clause, (2) cannot contain `DISTINCT`, `GROUP BY`, `HAVING`, `EXCEPT`, `INTERSECT`, or `LIMIT` clauses at the top level.
+Some YSQL views are updatable.
+The defining query of such views (1) must have only one entry (either a table or another updatable view) in its `FROM` clause; and (2) cannot contain `DISTINCT`, `GROUP BY`, `HAVING`, `EXCEPT`, `INTERSECT`, or `LIMIT` clauses at the top level.
 In addition, the view's selection list cannot contain  window functions, set-returning or aggregate functions.

 The following example shows how to update the `employees` table with a new row via the `employees_view` defined in [Creating Views](#creating-views):